MicroGridsPy/MicroGridsPy/paper/paper.md

 can be represented through arbitrary user-defined operating parameters and time-series inputs while investment decisions are separated from scenario-specific operational responses.

-The model is formulated with the `Linopy` [@linopy] optimization framework and hands the problem to open-source (`HiGHS`) or commercial (`Gurobi`) solvers. `MicroGridsPy` can be used either as a library - a small, stable Python API takes a project from input templates to solved, analysis-ready tables - or through an optional guided `Streamlit` graphical interface that scaffolds inputs,
+The model is formulated with the `Linopy` [@Hofmann2023] optimization framework and hands the problem to open-source (`HiGHS`) or commercial (`Gurobi`) solvers. `MicroGridsPy` can be used either as a library - a small, stable Python API takes a project from input templates to solved, analysis-ready tables - or through an optional guided `Streamlit` graphical interface that scaffolds inputs,